-In 2008, APEC was granted a Geothermal Service Contract (GSC) by the Department of Energy (DOE) located in the Province of Kalinga.
+In 2008, the APEC was granted a Geothermal Service Contract (GSC) by the Department of Energy (DOE) located in the Province of Kalinga.
 The GSC was granted after a Certificate Precondition (CP) from the National Commission of Indigenous People (NCIP), covering a major portion of the geothermal service area, was secured.
-The GSC was converted into a Geothermal Renewable Energy Service Contract (RESC) in late March 2010 to avail of the incentives provided under the Renewable Energy Act (RE) of 2008.
-As at March 27, 2015, the consent of nine (9) out of eleven (11) ancestral domains has been secured covering 85% of the geothermal service contract area.
+The GSC was converted into a Geothermal Renewable Energy Service Contract (GRESC) in late March 2010 to avail of the incentives provided under the Renewable Energy Act of 2008.
+As of April 30, 2015, the consent of 9 out of eleven ancestral domains has been secured covering 85% of the geothermal service contract area.